ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - Make sure these [tests are performed](client-release-tests), these are items we have missed in the past.

-- If you installed the server [test this too](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Deployment-on-an-Instrument-Control-PC)
+- If you installed the server [test this too](server-release-tests)

+- **upgrade** Ensure that the screens shots you take match the updates system

 - Send release notes and actions that you have performed to the instrument scientist so they know what has been updated